FriendlyCaptcha/friendly-challenge/docs/api.md

 * **`doneCallback`**: function, called when the CAPTCHA has been completed.
 One argument will be passed: the solution string that should be sent to the server.
 * **`errorCallback`**: function, called when an internal error occurs.
 The error is passed as an object, the fields and values of this object are still to be documented and are changing frequently.
 Consider this experimental.

 * **`puzzleEndpoint`**: string, the URL the widget should retrieve its puzzle from.
-This defaults to FriendlyCaptcha's endpoint, you will only ever need to change this if you are creating your own puzzles.
+This defaults to Friendly Captcha's endpoint, you will only ever need to change this if you are creating your own puzzles.
 * **`forceJSFallback`**: boolean, default `false`:  Forces the widget to use the Javascript solver, which is much slower than the WebAssembly solver.
 Note that it will fallback to the JS solver automatically anyway.
 Recommended to never set this to true, it does not increase security.

 ### Resetting the widget